Eschatologue/CM_wiki/docs/class/ranger/index.md

 Wanderers of the wilderness, Rangers specialize in facing monsters that threaten the world.
 Rangers learn to track their quarry as a predator does, moving stealthily through the wilds and hiding themselves in brush and rubble.

 Thanks to their connection with nature, Rangers can also cast spells that harness the primal powers of the wilderness.
-A Ranger’s talents and magic are honed with deadly focus on the task of protecting the world from the ravages of monsters and tyrants.
+A Ranger's talents and magic are honed with deadly focus on the task of protecting the world from the ravages of monsters and tyrants.

 | Level | Prof. Bonus | Class Features | Spells Prepared | I | II | III | IV | V |
 |:---:|:---:|:---|:---:|:---:|:---:|:---:|:---:|:---:|